API Errors

-How to handle errors from the FourA API, with common error codes and troubleshooting tips.
+How to handle errors from the FourA API.

 Error Response Format